Yelm Highway Nisqually Market Solar

 Despite the advantages of solar energy, a vast majority of Washingtonians lack access to it.
 Washington’s 3.2 million renters, 700 thousand low-income residents, multifamily housing residents, and families living in shaded or old homes are unable to access rooftop solar.
 Nationally, Greentech Media estimates that 77% of households are left out of the rooftop solar industry, and are unable to access the benefits of solar.

-Our 2023 Residential Solarize program has ended, the program will reopen in March 2024.
+Our Residential Solarize program will reopen in March 2024.

 Compare a private garden to a community garden with many plots.